omgware/ropes-world/README.md

 This project is a simple tech demo on how you could possibly develop a game like the famous Cut The Rope, using Box2D, and is developed with the awesome LibGDX java game framework: http://libgdx.badlogicgames.com/
 I've almost re-implemented the first 8 levels from the original Cut The Rope demo on the web (http://www.cuttherope.ie/) plus one experimental level of mine, which makes use of a funny spring jump platform.

 - Run Instruction:

 Make sure you have jre6+ installed on your machine, then just run the RopesWorld.jar

+- IDE Integration:

+You should be able to import the project directly into Eclipse and compile it without issues.

 - Android platform